sahilmoktan/video-server-project/readme.md

 utils/asyncHandler middleware that handles async activity (req,res,next): allows not to repete async in all utils/ApiError middleware : standardized formation of responding erros occor in api,(error auda k k send garne)

+now starting to make userModel & videoModel npm i mongoose-aggregate-paginate-v2 then import in videoModel npm i bcrypt jsonwebtoken then import in userModel